 Most “how the fight will end” bets also require you to pick the winner.
 So this leaves you with figuring out two things: who will win and how that person will win.
 Again, these bets are more difficult to win than regular matchup bets, but the potential payouts are nice.

 Sometimes you’ll find other random wagers at MMA bookmakers.
 These other bets are mostly self-explanatory.
-For example, some MMA betting websites offer wagers on whether or not the fight will go the distance.
+For example, some online MMA betting websites offer wagers on whether or not the fight will go the distance.
 A simple yes or no option is all it takes.

 MMA Leagues and Organizations